kaufmanno/make_project/docs/source/first_steps.rst

 ------------------------------

 You are now ready to start developping your package or application.
-You could start to edit the fake class and function in core/core.py.
+You could start by editing the fake class and function in core/core.py.

 Make sure to document your code using numpy style docstrings.